Research Project I:

 Explant Collection, Sterilization, and Proliferation for Plant Tissue Culture

 “Totipotency” is the ability of all plant living cells to regenerate the whole plant and the concept of plant tissue culture or micropropagation is developed on the basis of this concept.
 Tissue culture is the only way to regenerate plants rapidly and the technique is also necessary to use after genetic transformation.
 Among the several approaches used for tissue culture techniques, adventitious shoot regeneration through the complex process of somatic embryogenesis is needed to develop GM crops; however, shoot proliferation and maintaining it in-vitro is enough for rapid multiplication.
 It is the means by which many plant species are commercially micro-propagated and it is also the means by which many transgenic plants are produced by regenerating shoots and roots from transformed cells or tissues.
 A common problem encountered in micropropagation is that different varieties and cultivars vary widely in their capacity to regenerate within a plant species.
-Therefore, it is necessary to develop protocols for each and every plant species according to their need for which several trials have to be conducted by selecting appropriate growing media such as MS, combinations of hormones such as BA, IBA, NAA, microelements, microelements, use of agar, sucrose and their doses as needed for each species and varieties.
+Therefore, it is necessary to develop protocols for each and every plant species according to their need for which several trials have to be conducted by selecting appropriate growing media such as MS, combinations of plant growth regulators and phytohormones such as BA, IBA, TDZ, and NAA, microelements, microelements, use of agar, sucrose and their doses as needed for each species.

 Research Project II: